If you are wondering how to make a career as a Software Tester, you are in the right place. This blog will cover the below topics:

 Check out our blog on the most frequently asked Manual Testing Interview Questions now!

 This blog on how to become a Software Tester has given you great insights into what Software Testing is and the roles and responsibilities of a Tester.
-You now know the essential Software Testing prerequisites to grab a job as a fresher.
+You now know the essential Software Testing prerequisites to grab a job as a fresher. and the average salary of a software tester in India is of ₹3.93 LPA.
 From this blog, you also learned about the job opportunities that are open for Testers to have a rewarding career in this domain.
 Get yourself started with Intellipaat’s Software Testing Course to land your dream job as a Software Tester.